 We begin with Ben lying in a heap of Grecian statuary, as Alicia stumbles over to him bemoaning what he's done.
 Cut to the present, where the Puppet Master is controlling Ben while Alicia and Arlo kiss; oh, wait, that's just a dream, and Ben really is convinced that Arlo is a good guy.
 Today being Alicia's birthday, Ben has promised his ex-girlfriend a night to remember.
 When a few plans are derailed for minor reasons, Ben has Lockjaw teleport them to the Baxter Building, where he employs Dr. Doom's time machine to take them both back to ancient Greece.
 There, being sculpted, is the demi-god Hercules, who sees this "rocky troll" and attacks, with chaotic results.

 Pages 13-1`4, last and first panels.
 Blind Alicia sighs to those around her "Here we go again.
 This is where he says 'It's Clobbering Time.'"
 Followed on the next page by a rousing roundhouse as Ben decks a charging Hercules: "It's Clobberin' Time!"

 Things of Interest:

 The Puppet Master fake-out at the front is a nice touch.
-Marvel even deviously released only those pages, and not the ones revealing them as a dream, as a pre-publication "sneak peek."
+Marvel even deviously released only those pages, and not the ones revealing them as a dream, as an online pre-publication "sneak peek."